Drag and drop: In OS/2

 The Workplace Shell of OS/2 uses dragging and dropping extensively with the secondary mouse button, leaving the primary one for selection and clicking.

 Its use like that of other advanced Common User Access features distinguished native OS/2 applications from platform-independent ports.

+In Web design

 In HTML

 The HTML5 working draft specification includes support for drag and drop.
 HTML5 supports different kinds of dragging and dropping features including: